Wambui-123/Quotes/README.md

 #  Description

 Quote Creator Application is the best & easy app for uploading inspirational and motivating quotes for other people to view anytime.
-Languages used are: HTML, CSS, TYPESCRIPT, JAVASCRIPT, ANGULAR
+Languages used are: Html, Css, Typescript, Javascript and Angular
 #  Link to live server
 https://wambui-123.github.io/Quotes/